-Fully customized, bespoke SOCaaS toolsets, created for the customer by the SOC, can immediately stop known malicious events and other specific events, as required by the organization, reporting as before to an analyst that they have done so.
+Fully customized bespoke SOCaaS toolsets, which have been created for the customer by the SOC, can immediately stop known malicious events and other specific events identified by the organization.
+In fact, the events will be reported to an analyst as soon as possible.